wp-plugins/just-writing/readme.txt

 * None.

 = 2.4 =
 * New option for the format listbox will not be enabled until a user selections the option for existing users.
-New users will have the opiton enabled by default.
+New users will have the option enabled by default.

 = 2.3 =
 * None.